HL7/davinci-pas/input/pagecontent/usecases.md

 2. Gather information necessary to support the prior authorization request
 3. Submit the request for prior authorization
 4. Monitor the prior authorization request for resolution
-5. If need be, supplement the prior authorization request with additional required information (and resume at step #4)
+5. If need be, supplement the prior authorization request with additional required information (and resume at step #4).
+See section 5.2.9 for when and how updates are made.

 {::options parse_block_html="false" /}
 <figure>